 The Executive Committee has the following composition:

-- Chairman: Diogo Francisco Bastos Mendes Rezende; - Member: Inês Patrícia Arêde Simões Louro (since May 23, 2019); - Member: Frederico João de Moser Lupi.
+- Chairman: Diogo Francisco Bastos Mendes Rezende;

+- Member: Inês Patrícia Arede Simões Louro;

+- Member: Frederico João de Moser Lupi.

 Description of the powers of each of the committees established and a summary of activities undertaken in exercising said powers.